 After the first few movements, his ascent became easier.
 The rock face had a gentle slope he couldn’t see looking up from the bottom.
 Another trial from the Yellow Eagle, he thought.
 I’ll pass your test!
 I will be a brave today!
 More than once his handholds crumbled away, causing him to grasp onto whatever he could reach and rake his knuckles on the sharp rocks.
 Still, his grip held.
 Gusts of wind stung his cheeks with sand as he went upward hand over hand.
 With grim determination, he finally crested the cliff.

-The rock shelf about the size of his bedroom back home.
-He sat down to rest from the arduous climb and look around.
+The rock ledge was about the size of his bedroom back home.
+He sat down to rest from the arduous climb and looked around.
 Peering down into the canyon where his journey began, he could barely make out the shape of the Wikiup and his family and tribe gathered, awaiting his triumphant return.
 Which ones are Zeke and Danny? he thought.
 Was Grandfather still waiting in the Wikiup?
 He wondered if they could see him from there.
 In the distance, a large city of the white man could be seen through the haze, a jagged scar piercing the skyline with its disdain for the natural shapes made by the Great Spirit.
 Above him, the white-hot sun beat down from the clear blue ocean of the sky.
 He basked in its warmth for several minutes before getting to his feet, ready to take on the next part of his challenge.